PseudoDevs/IamGhost/FATAL18.md

-Last updated: 2024-04-02 19:31:12
+Last updated: 2024-04-02 19:31:46
-Random Quote: Life is 10% what happens to you and 90% how you react to it. - Chuck Swindoll
+Random Quote: The time to repair the roof is when the sun is shining. - John F. Kennedy